 • Better user experience.
 A faster site keeps visitors engaged and reduces the chance they leave before the page finishes loading.

 • Improved SEO.
-Page speed is a ranking factor.
+Page speed is a ranking factor that feeds your SEO rankings and overall site performance.
 Core Web Vitals, which Google uses to assess page experience, are directly affected by load times.
-If you are working on improving your site’s SEO in 2025, caching is one of the more reliable levers you can pull.
+If you are working on improving your site’s SEO, caching is one of the more reliable levers you can pull.

 • Reduced server load.
 Serving cached pages means the server does less work per visitor, which matters during traffic spikes.